temporalio/documentation/docs/typescript/nextjs.md

 Whether you are using [Gatsby Functions](https://www.gatsbyjs.com/docs/reference/functions/), [Blitz.js API Routes](https://blitzjs.com/docs/api-routes) or just have a standard Express.js app, you should be able to adapt this tutorial with only minor modifications.
 If you run into trouble, you are welcome to reach out on the [Temporal Slack](https://temporal.io/slack) for help, but we cannot promise help with non-Temporal build tooling related questions.

-To skip straight to a fully working example, you can check our [samples-typescript repo](https://github.com/temporalio/samples-typescript/tree/main/nextjs-ecommerce-oneclick), which you can also clone from scratch with [package initializer](/docs/typescript/package-initializer) skeleton:
+**To skip straight to a fully working example, you can check our [samples-typescript repo](https://github.com/temporalio/samples-typescript/tree/main/nextjs-ecommerce-oneclick)**, which you can also clone from scratch with [package initializer](/docs/typescript/package-initializer) skeleton:

 ```bash
 npx @temporalio/create@latest nextjs-temporal-app --sample nextjs-ecommerce-oneclick